What is Sky WiFi Max and is it worth the extra cost?

 Frequently asked questions

-How will the April 2026 Sky price rise affect my WiFi Max subscription?
+How did the April 2026 Sky price rise affect WiFi Max?

-Starting 1 April 2026, Sky is implementing a flat £3 per month increase for almost all broadband customers.
-While the WiFi Max add-on fee remains approximately £4, your total monthly bill will increase by £3.
-You have 30 days from notification to cancel your broadband contract penalty-free.
+As expected, on 1 April 2026, Sky implemented a flat £3 per month increase for almost all broadband customers.
+While the WiFi Max add-on fee remains £4, your total monthly bill will increase by £3.
+However, if you wish to cancel you have 30 days from receiving notification of this to leave Sky, penalty-free.

 Is Sky WiFi Max compatible with Sky Q boxes and Mini boxes?